 #2 Send Your Tenant a Notice

 Is your tenant even aware that they’ve missed their rent?
 The second step is to send your tenant a late rent notice.
 The notice should include the date the rent was due, as well as any late fees that they owe.
 However, if this is your tenant’s first offense, you should consider waiving the fees as a courtesy.
 You can opt to send the notice in person or tape it to their door.
-Alternatively, if your rental unit is being managed by a property management company, they can send the notice through a tenant portal.
+Alternatively, if your rental unit is being managed by a single family property management company, they can send the notice through a tenant portal.

 Hopefully, this is the first and last time that your tenant fails to pay their rent on time.
 If not, you can use the late rent notices as evidence during the eviction proceedings.